-Commander Charles P. Nelson, Commander, Submarine Chaser Detachment Two, to Staff of Vice Admiral William S. Sims, Commander, United States Naval Forces Based in Europe
+Commander Charles P. Nelson, Commander, Submarine Chaser Detachment Two, to Staff of Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters

 Action Copy File No.25-6-6